Daniel-KM/Omeka-S-module-ModelViewer/README.md

 }
 ```

+The `lights` key is optional.
+When omitted, the viewer uses IBL (environment
+lighting) for natural rendering.
+When provided, the extra lights are added on
+top of the environment.
+Available light types: `AmbientLight`, `PointLight`,
+`DirectionalLight`, `HemisphereLight`, and `architecture` (preset for indoor
+architectural models).

 To add threejs specific files, you can add the key `import` + js asset type (the
 directory set in asset/vendor/threejs/js) as a subkey + the name of the classes
 (the filename without `.js`).

 It's possible to add a texture with key "matcap_texture" and a url to an image,
-or an image from the directory `asset/img/matcaps`, copied from the [Nidorx MatCap]
+or an image from the directory `asset/vendor/matcaps`, copied from the [Nidorx MatCap]
 repository.
 In that case, set the full path, prepending "/modules/ModelViewer/"),
 for example:

 ```
-"matcap_texture": "/modules/ModelViewer/asset/img/matcaps/EAEAEA_B6B6B6_CCCCCC_C4C4C4-64px.png"
+"matcap_texture": "/modules/ModelViewer/asset/vendor/matcaps/EAEAEA_B6B6B6_CCCCCC_C4C4C4-64px.png"
 ```

-TO use a matcap texture speeds the display, because lights are skipped.
+To use a matcap texture speeds the display, because lights are skipped.

 ### Examples